readthedocs/ethicalads.io/content/pages/learning-hub/publisher-guide.md

 description: A guide to help publishers get the most out of our network in terms of optimizing their ad placement and contextual targeting.
 subtitle: Good ad placement starts with good focus.

-Our [EthicalAds client](https://ethical-ad-client.readthedocs.io/en/latest/) should get you started hosting ads but for guidance on how to ensure your ads perform well, read on.
+Our [EthicalAds client](https://ethical-ad-client.readthedocs.io/en/latest/) should get you started hosting ads, but for guidance on how to ensure your ads perform well, read on.

 ## Ad Placement